Midlands on the Move: Midlanders Who Made The Move

 midlandsmovies • October 19, 2025

-The Midlands is home to a huge pool of talent – both on and off-screen – and although many of these names are synonymous with the region, others, who definitely hail from the area, may be more of a surprise to hear about.
+The Midlands is home to a huge pool of talent – both on and off-screen – and although many famous names are synonymous with the region, others, who definitely hail from the area, may be more of a surprise to hear about.

 These local creatives moved onwards in their careers, building upon their local upbringing and education in the arts and headed to larger projects and some even delved into the world of glitzy Hollywood.